 8. Use Paid Promotions and Paid Advertisements

-You might have noticed how social media is increasingly reliant on paid advertising and promotions.
-It’s true, the likes of Facebook and Instagram now operate on a ‘pay-to-play’ basis which means that organic content is no longer enough for most marketing or advertising strategies.
+You might have noticed how social media increasingly relies on paid advertising and promotions.
+It’s true that the likes of Facebook and Instagram now operate on a ‘pay-to-play’ basis, which means that organic content is no longer enough for most marketing or advertising strategies.

-Even the savviest marketers are now resorting to paid promotions.
-According to Neil Patel, this is likely to continue.
-In fact, as long as social media continue to promote advertisements, businesses will need to pay to get exposure for their content.
+Even the savviest marketers are now resorting to paid promotions, and according to Neil Patel, this is likely to continue.
+In fact, as long as social media continues to promote advertisements, businesses will need to pay to get exposure for their content.

-And the statistics back this up … the average spend on social media advertising has more than doubled over the past five years.
-For this reason, over 80% of marketers are using paid promotions on social media.
-Even as little as US$10 per day is enough to make a big difference.
+The statistics back this up: The average spend on social media advertising has more than doubled over the past five years.
+For this reason, over 80% of marketers use paid social media promotions.
+Even as little as US$10 daily is enough to make a big difference.

 How Pressfarm can help with your social media marketing